wagnerchr/wagnerchr/README.md

 ## Heello, World! 👋
 - 💼 Working at Puah with friends.
-- 🌱 Currently learning NestJS. 😎
+- 🌱 Currently learning C#. 😥
 - 👍 Want to help others.
 - 📖 Studying at IFSP, 6th semester. 👨‍🎓
 - 🤔 Actually, I need help with everything.